-Reduce the Financial Risks of IoT Data Plan Management
+How to Reduce the Costs of IoT Data Plans

 Assuming which rate plan is best for each SIM at the beginning of each billing cycle means factoring in variables beyond control.
 These include firmware upgrades, software bugs, unpredictable user behavior and devices repeatedly attempting and failing to connect.